alphagov/govuk-rfcs/rfc-033-violation-of-srp-and-the-open-closed-principle.md

 ## Closing Thoughts

-I strongly believe that we need to do this to future-proof the application.
-This is something we want to support for a long time to come and continue development on.
+I really think that this refactor would help to future-proof the application.
+We want to support this app for a long time and this would help make that easier.

-There will always be complexity in the business requirements and incoming feature requests and if we don't take steps to adequately manage that, we will get ourselves into trouble.
+There will always be complexity in the business requirements and incoming feature requests and if we don't take steps to adequately manage that, we could slow down.

 ## What Next?